Probabilistic Active Goal Recognition: Introduction

 In this work, we focus on a setting where the observer’s sole objective is to recognize the actor’s hidden goal, without pursuing any independent task.
 To model this, we introduce a Probabilistic Active Goal Recognition (PAGR) framework based on a POMDP formulation.
 This framework leverages structured knowledge representation and belief-based rewards, enabling the observer to reason and act under uncertainty.
-Our formulation provides a unified probabilistic and decision-theoretic perspective to address a central question: how should an observer act to actively uncover the actor’s goal through interaction with the environment?
+Our formulation provides a unified probabilistic and decision-theoretic perspective to address a central question: how should an observer act in the environment to actively uncover the actor’s goal?